A History of Making Long-Term Services & Supports Accessible.

 Established under the Tax Equity and Fiscal Responsibility Act, the Katie Beckett Medicaid state plan option permits states to cover children with disabilities living in the community; previously, these children were eligible for Medicaid only if institutionalized.

 American with Disabilities Act (ADA) signed into law.
 Prohibits discrimination and guarantees that people with disabilities have the same opportunities as everyone else.

 U.S. Supreme Court’s Olmstead decision promotes broader HCBS coverage for people with disabilities, per ADA’s community integration mandate.

-The Affordable Care Act (ACA) provides new access to health insurance and options to states under the Medicaid program to incentivize the improvement of their LTSS infrastructures and expand HCBS.
+The Affordable Care Act (ACA) provides new access to health insurance and options to states under the Medicaid program to incentivize the improvement of their Long-Term Services and Support (LTSS) infrastructures and expand HCBS.
 Provisions include the Balancing Incentive Program, the Community First Choice (CFC) state plan option and an MFP extension, among others.

-As a result of ACA, Connecticut works to create a Health Exchange, known as Access Health CT, that allows access to health care in the state through both private and public coverage options.
+As a result of ACA, Connecticut works to create a health insurance exchange, known as Access Health CT, that allows access to health care in the state through both private and public coverage options.